 The Supplemental Nutrition Assistance Program (SNAP–formerly the Food Stamp Program) helps low-income households buy nutritious food.
 It is also

 called the Food Assistance Program within the state of Florida.

 A SNAP household is normally a group of people who live together and buy food and prepare meals together.
 If your household passes SNAP's

-eligibility rules, the amount of benefits you get will depend on the number of people in your household and how much monthly income is left after
+eligibility rules, the amount of benefits you receive will depend on the number of people in your household and how much monthly income is left

 |Maximum Benefit Amount

 |For Each Additional|

 Need help applying for SNAP?